YanbingXu/RTR_Metal/docs/mps_stage3_status.md

 3. **On-screen vs. off-screen samples** – Keep the CLI off-screen renderer as a regression harness while adding an AppKit/MetalKit windowed demo (Stage 3C).
 Define the selection UX (build flag or runtime switch) and capture screenshots for documentation.
 4. **Image verification & tooling** – Add lightweight image-difference tooling (hash or checksum) under `tests/` to catch regressions once deterministic outputs are available.
 5. **Documentation & sample UX** – Update the README with MPS usage instructions, include rendered output samples, and expose simple CLI options (resolution, camera distance) for debugging.

+## Stage 3C Deliverables

+### Off-screen Sample (CLI)
+- Produce deterministic image output (`ppm` or `png`) via the GPU shading path, including optional accumulation controls.
+- Provide flags for resolution, sample count, output format, and backend selection (`mps` vs. future native RT).
+- Emit checksums/hashes for automation and integrate with the planned image-diff test harness.

+### On-screen Sample (AppKit/MetalKit)
+- Present progressive frames in an `MTKView`, with camera orbit controls and frame statistics overlay.
+- Allow runtime toggles for accumulation reset, sample count, and screenshot capture to the off-screen pipeline.
+- Share renderer infrastructure and resource ownership with the CLI path; both should reuse `MPSRenderer` setup with minimal divergence.

+### Acceptance Criteria
+- Both samples run from the same build (flags or runtime switches) and report meaningful errors on hardware lacking MPS support.
+- Rendering artifacts checked into documentation (screenshots + explanation of expected output).
+- Automated validation covers the off-screen path; manual verification checklist established for the on-screen demo until automation is feasible.